EOSDIS Data News: December 15, 2017

-NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC) published the Carbon Monitoring System dataset CMS: LiDAR Data for Mangrove Forests in the Zambezi River Delta, Mozambique, 2014.
-This dataset provides high-resolution LiDAR point cloud data collected during surveys over mangrove forests in the Zambezi River Delta in Mozambique in May 2014.
+NASA's Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) published the Carbon Monitoring System (CMS) dataset CMS: Lidar Data for Mangrove Forests in the Zambezi River Delta, Mozambique, 2014.
+This dataset provides high-resolution lidar point cloud data collected during surveys over mangrove forests in the Zambezi River Delta in Mozambique in May 2014.
 The data are arranged into 144 1- by 1-km tiles.

-ORNL DAAC published the Atmospheric Carbon and Transport – America dataset ACT-America: L2 In Situ Atmospheric CO2, CO, CH4, and O3 Concentrations, Eastern USA.
-This dataset provides atmospheric carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), and ozone (O3) concentrations collected during airborne campaigns conducted by the Atmospheric Carbon and Transport-America (ACT-America) project.
+ORNL DAAC published the Atmospheric Carbon and Transport – America (ACT-America) dataset ACT-America: L2 In Situ Atmospheric CO2, CO, CH4, and O3 Concentrations, Eastern USA.
+This dataset provides atmospheric carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), and ozone (O3) concentrations collected during airborne campaigns conducted by the ACT-America project.
 ACT-America's mission spans 5 years and includes five 6-week field campaigns covering all 4 seasons and 3 regions of the central and eastern United States.
 Complete aircraft flight information including, but not limited to, latitude, longitude, and altitude are also provided.